To build the best home gym possible, there are a few pieces of home gym equipment you should be investing in.

 Trust me, it’s a pain having to tighten the legs to stay flush every couple of weeks.

-This doesn’t matter as much for most people, but some bench frames are built with similar patterns.
+This doesn’t matter as much for most people, but some weight bench frames are built with similar patterns.

 If you want to buy bench pads from other companies to use on your bench, this might be something you need to offer some thought to.